My Mortgage Sorted

 • How quickly do I need the funds?

 In many cases, the answer is not immediately obvious, which is why speaking to a qualified broker can be so valuable.
 A good broker will compare both options for your specific circumstances and help you understand the total cost of each.
+You can start by running the numbers yourself with our second charge calculator and mortgage calculator.

 Key Takeaways